webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 we'd have [tangents for normal mapping](webgpu-normal-mapping.html) and, if we had [a skinned model](webgpu-skinning.html), we'd add in weights and joints.

-In the example above each attribute is using its own buffer.
+In the example above, each attribute is using its own buffer.
 This is slower both on the CPU and GPU.
 It's slower on the CPU in JavaScript because we need to call `setVertexBuffer` once for each buffer for each model we want to draw.